The Golden Hour in Trauma Care: Why Every Second Counts

 What Is the Golden Hour?

 The Golden Hour refers to the first 60 minutes following a traumatic injury, during which prompt medical intervention can significantly impact survival and recovery.
-Although it is not a rigid timeframe, the principle highlights the urgency of delivering definitive care as quickly as possible.
-The idea is that delays in assessment, resuscitation, or definitive treatment can lead to worsening shock, multi-organ failure, and death.
+While not a strict cutoff, the principle highlights the urgency of delivering definitive care quickly.
+Delays in assessment, resuscitation, or treatment can lead to deterioration, worsening shock, multi-organ failure, and death.

 The Physiology Behind the Golden Hour

-Trauma patients often suffer from haemorrhage, which can rapidly lead to hypovolemic shock.
-Without timely intervention, the cascade of hypoxia, acidosis, and coagulopathy—often termed the "lethal triad"—can set in, making resuscitation increasingly difficult.
-Early control of bleeding, restoration of perfusion, and prevention of secondary injury are paramount during this critical period.
+Trauma patients often suffer from massive haemorrhage, which can rapidly lead to hypovolaemic shock.
+Without timely intervention, the deadly cascade of hypoxia, acidosis, and coagulopathy — known as the lethal triad — sets in, making resuscitation increasingly difficult.
+Early control of bleeding, restoration of perfusion, and prevention of secondary injury are crucial during this critical period.

 The Role of Prehospital Care

-Emergency medical services (EMS) play a vital role in ensuring trauma patients receive appropriate care before arriving at the hospital.
+Emergency medical services (EMS) play a vital role in protecting the Golden Hour.
 Key interventions include:

-Bleeding control – Utilising tourniquets, haemostatic dressings, and intravenous fluid resuscitation.
+- Bleeding control – using tourniquets, haemostatic dressings, and early resuscitation.

-Timely transport to a trauma centre – Preferably a facility equipped with a full trauma team and surgical capability.
+- Timely transport to a trauma centre – ideally to a facility with full trauma capability.

 The Hospital Response: Trauma Team Activation

-Once the patient arrives at the hospital, a well-coordinated trauma team response is essential.
+Once the patient reaches the hospital, a coordinated trauma team response is essential.
 This includes:

-Haemorrhage control – Surgical or interventional radiology procedures if needed.
+- Haemorrhage control – surgical or interventional radiology support as required.

-Damage control resuscitation – Utilising blood products early rather than excessive crystalloid fluids to avoid coagulopathy.
+- Damage control resuscitation – favouring early blood products over excessive crystalloids.

 Advances in Trauma Care and the Golden Hour

-REBOA (Resuscitative Endovascular Balloon Occlusion of the Aorta) – A minimally invasive technique to control non-compressible torso haemorrhage.
+- REBOA – minimally invasive control of non-compressible torso haemorrhage.

 Challenges and Future Directions